 No. To report repairs, call Amey on 0800 707 6000Back to top

 Your proxy will give you the keys and show you, amongst other things how the boiler and cooker work, where the fuse box is and where the stop cock is and the gas box etc.Back to top

-Report all issues to CA on 0800 707 6000 Option 5 – log a complaint and make sure that you get a reference number.
+Report all issues to Amey on 0800 707 6000 Option 5 – log a complaint and make sure that you get a reference number.
 Click here for more details.Back to top

-If you feel that your SFA is not at the correct grade for charge on move-in, you can challenge the grading.
-This needs to be in writing and sent through your chain of command to Brigade.
-This must be done within three months of moving in.Back to top
+If you feel that your SFA is not at the correct grade for charge on move in you have 28 days to challenge the grading.
+For more information, click here.Back to top

 Yes.
 AFF has recently received reports of families not correctly converting their plugs for UK use.
 In one instance, an Amey operative cut the plug off an appliance that had a two pin plug fitted as it was being dangerously adapted using a match stick.

 Amey will not ignore this type of practice.
 Aside from possibly resulting in electric shock or fire, it may also invalidate your home and contents insurance.